The Botswana diamond industry is crucial to the country’s economic health, but with gem sales slumping diversification may be necessary.

 With diamond sales slumping, that has proved a difficult task.
 Mining companies are generating less revenue, meaning that there is less for everyone down the line, including the Botswana government.
 While some are calling for more diamond exploration to improve the economy, others want to see diversification in the country.
 Indeed, Keith Jefferis, former deputy governor of Botswana’s central bank, has described the Botswana diamond industry as the country’s “Achilles heel.”

 Botswana diamond industry: Recent headlines

 As can be seen, the Botswana diamond industry has a long and storied history.
 But what’s happening in the country currently?
-Current diamond-focused news in the country has not all focused on economic gloom — in recent years the nation has attracted the world’s attention for other reasons as well.
+Current diamond-focused news in the country has not all centered on economic gloom — in recent years the nation has attracted the world’s attention for other reasons as well.

 Home of the world’s largest diamond — In 2015, Canada’s Lucara Diamond (TSX:LUC) recovered the largest diamond found in a hundred years at its Botswana-based Karowe mine.
 The tennis-ball-sized gem measures an astounding 1,111 carats, and is second in size only to the 3,1065.75-carat Cullinan diamond, discovered in South Africa in 1905.

 Lucara eventually sold the stone in 2016, although it had some difficulty doing so — it ultimately sold the diamond, known as the Lesedi La Rona, for $53 million, well below expectations.
 One journalist who claims to have had the inside scoop says the incident was somewhat political.
 He describes a scenario in which buyers had the upper hand, and were able to push the diamond to its lower sales price.